aehng/Lecture-Notes/Module0/Software_Development_Plan.md

 *   [ ] More or less working code.
 *   [ ] Note any relevant and interesting events that happened while you wrote the code.
-    *   e.g. things you learned, things that didn't go according to plan
+    *   e.g. things you learned, things that didn't go according to plan, etc.